 Don’t forget about costs associated with digital files.
-Keep track of your expenses when it comes to hard drives, cloud storage and client gallery hosting.
+Keep track of your expenses when it comes to hard drives, cloud storage, and client gallery hosting.
 For clients that don’t want physical prints but need digital space, remember that you still have billable items.

 Because you’re an expert, you might have some ideas for cutting material costs.
-Clients will always appreciate your advice and it can be a great relationship building tool.
+Clients will always appreciate your advice, and it can be a great relationship-building tool.
 If you have recommendations that will save them the cost of materials, they’ll be grateful and likely to send more clients your way.

 Reducing the cost of your materials is an easy way to adjust your pricing model to include more profit.
-If you source materials from the same retailer, reach out see if you can become partners.
+If you source materials from the same retailer, reach out to see if you can become partners.
 They might give you a discount if you use their product exclusively and help them promote it.

 Buying in bulk also helps, but make sure you really need the materials.
 For new photography business owners, the last thing they need is a stack of materials without any clients in sight.